 I am a computational social scientist specializing in network methods.
 My dissertation is on corruption and collusion in public procurement markets.
-I also study how phenomena like novelty and bias manifest on the internet.
+I am also interested in the use digital data to better understand concepts like novelty, bias, and success.

-Feb-May 2018 - Visiting the Oxford Internet Institute and Taha Yasseri.
+Feb-May 2018 - Visit to the Oxford Internet Institute, hosted by Taha Yasseri.

 And Now for Something Completely Different: Visual Novelty in an Online Network of Designers

-Johannes Wachs, Balint Daroczy, Ancsa Hannak, Katinka Pall, Christoph Riedl
+Johannes Wachs, Balint Daroczy, Aniko Hannak, Katinka Pall, Christoph Riedl

 Proceedings of the 10th ACM Conference on Web Science (WebSci'18), Amsterdam, May, 2018.